deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 ```

 In Android and iOS, you can easily start threads or offload blocking tasks to other threads,
-but on desktop, each call blocked the main process **and** led to an unresponsive experience.
+but on Desktop, each call blocked the main process **and** led to an unresponsive experience.
 Even though the communication between our main and UI process was already using async Electron IPC,
 Electron froze the UI process every time the main process was blocked.

 Out of these and other frustrations, the idea for a new way to talk to core was born.

-## The history of our JSON-RPC interface
+## The history of the JSON-RPC interface

 First there was only talk, like there were discussions of what wire format to use: CBOR, message-pack or just plain JSON.
 Then treefit started writing a deltachat-command-API project which was passing requests and answers over JSON.
-There were two goals: make desktop development easier and to make the experiment of a KaiOS client possible [^kaios].
+There were two goals: make Desktop development easier and to make the experiment of a KaiOS client possible [^kaios].

 [^kaios]: KaiOS is an OS for small feature phones with T9 keyboard.
     KaiOS has a similar problem: Only webapps are allowed, so there also is a process boundary. -